Here are 10 tips to ensure you make the most of your trip to the magical Christmas attraction Winter Wonderland.

 7. Live the high life

 Take a flight on Winter Wonderland's Giant Observation Wheel and soar 60m (200ft) above the ground in a comfy pod, while gazing across the London skyline.
-To make the 15-minute experience extra special, order a bottle of bubbly or hire a private pod, which holds up to six people.
+To make the 15-minute experience extra special, hire a private pod, which holds up to six people.

 8. Enjoy a taste of Bavaria

-Soak up the party atmosphere in the Bavarian Great Hall and the Famous Bavarian Village where you can tuck into bratwurst, sup a stein of German beer and watch live oompah bands perform.
+Soak up the party atmosphere in the Bavarian Hall and the famous Bavarian Village where you can tuck into bratwurst, sup a stein of German beer and watch live oompah bands perform.

 9. Be dazzled by a top show

 10. Meet Santa

-See Father Christmas and his magical elves in his Santa Land grotto, which is usually open every day except Christmas Day.
+See Father Christmas and his magical elves in his Santa Land grotto, which has it's own dedicated family entrance, and is open every day except Christmas Day.
 Meeting Santa is free and children receive a small gift.
 An official photographer will be taking souvenir shots that are available to buy on the day, but you can also take your own photos if you prefer.